AICC/CMI-5_Spec_Current/cmi5_coursestructure.md

 <a name="lms_requirements"/>
 # 6.0 LMS Requirements

-LMS systems shall meet the following requirements to conform to this specification:
+LMS systems must meet the following requirements to conform to this specification:

-1. The LMS shall implement a means to import course structures as defined in section 6.1
+1. The LMS must implement a means to import course structures as defined in section 6.1
-2. The LMS shall implement a means to export course structures as defined in section 6.1
+2. The LMS must implement a means to export course structures as defined in section 6.1

 <a name="course_structures"/>
 ## 6.1 Course structure requirements
-The LMS shall implement a means to create and maintain course structures.<br/>
+The LMS must implement a means to create and maintain course structures.<br/>
-1. The LMS shall implement the import of the course data structure defined in section 7. <BR>
+1. The LMS must implement the import of the course data structure defined in section 7. <BR>
 2. The LMS should implement the export of the course data structure defined in section 7. <BR>
 3. The LMS should provide a user interface to LMS administrative users to create and edit course structures internally.<BR>
-4. The LMS shall be able support course structures with one or more AU’s.
+4. The LMS must be able support course structures with one or more AU’s.
 <BR>
 <BR>